-The Proponent is solely responsible for ensuring that all packages forming a part of its Proposal are securely sealed, clearly labelled to identify the number of parcels or boxes comprising the whole Proposal, the DBFO Project name, the contents of each package, and the Proponent.
+The Proponent is solely responsible for ensuring that all packages forming a part of its Proposal are securely sealed, clearly labeled to identify the number of parcels or boxes comprising the whole Proposal, the DBFO Project name, the contents of each package, and the Proponent.

-One (1) original copy and five (5) identical copies of the Commercial/Financial Submission must be submitted.
-One (1) original copy (without punchholes) and five (5) identical copies of the Technical Submission must be submitted.
+For at least one Proposal, one (1) original copy and five (5) identical copies of the Commercial/Financial Submission must be submitted.

+For at least one Proposal, one (1) original copy (without punch holes) and five (5) identical copies of the Technical Submission must be submitted.